 1) Innovative approach and reduced expense cycle.
-Mileage data for can be integrated into the expense claim system and paid accordingly.
+Mileage data can be integrated into the expense claim system and paid accordingly.

-2) Save Employee and Employer administrative time
+2) Save both employee and employer administrative time.

-3) Lower Fuel costs
+3) Lower fuel costs.

-5) Recovery of Personal Mileage
+5) Recovery of personal mileage.

-6) Data Availability and Analysis with KPI’s
+6) Data availability and analysis with KPIs.

-7) Lower CO2 emissions
+7) Lower CO2 emissions.

-9) Accurate VAT Returns and maximise claim
+9) Accurate VAT returns and maximized claims.

 11) Tracking of vehicles to increase efficiency.

-14) Save Paper/Postage as VAT receipts held electronically.
+14) Save paper/postage, as VAT receipts held electronically.

 Mileage reimbursement coupled with an automatic mileage tracker app can be a powerful tool to save companies time and money.
 Try out our mileage reimbursement calculator to see how much you can save or visit our pricing page to learn more.
 You can also schedule a complimentary live web demo here.